How to Remotely Access Mac From PC

 If you have both Mac and PC and want to control Mac form PC here is the simple and easy way to do that.
 This guide is written using Mac OS X Snow Leopard and Windows 7 and both computer are on same network.
 But you can use other Windows version like Vista or XP as well to access Mac remotely.

-On Mac OS X:
+Steps on Mac OS X:

 Step-1